 Outputs are the tangible products lawyers create—litigators create briefs and discovery requests, transactional attorneys create contracts and other documents.
 How much control do lawyers have over their work product?
 Litigators and transactional attorneys alike have considerable control.
 But are clients—even in-house counsel—sophisticated enough to intelligently evaluate the output in either setting?
 I think not.

 Surely, you might think, most clients can tell a good brief from a bad one—especially the more sophisticated ones.
 I’m not so sure.
-I served as in-house for a number of years and managed litigation matters.
-Now, I certainly could tell the difference between a horrible brief and a good one.
+Having served as in-house counsel for a number of years managing litigation matters, I certainly could tell the difference between a horrible brief and a good one.
 But in reality, all the lawyers I hired could provide me with a respectable brief.
 They needed that skill to survive at their law firms.
 Were some briefs more respectable than others?
 Yes.
 But that was only my opinion.
 I’m sure other lawyers might disagree with me.

 As a practical matter, I rarely had the time to carefully review briefs.
-At the rates being charged, I thought the lawyer better know how to write a decent brief.
-That should help you understand why clients are rarely, if ever, “wowed” by the output of a litigator and there is little-to-no consensus about what constitutes a stellar work product.
-Even if there were, most clients don’t have the time to make that assessment.
+At the rates being charged, I assumed the lawyer knew how to write a decent brief.
+That should help you understand why clients are rarely, if ever, “wowed” by the output of a litigator, and there is little to no consensus about what constitutes a stellar work product.
+Even if they have the knowledge, most clients don’t have the time to make that assessment in today’s fast-paced, hybrid work environments.

 The same applies to the outputs of transactional lawyers.
 Are contract-type outputs evaluated any differently from litigator outputs?
 I have no reason to think so.
 Most get a cursory review at best.
 When was the last time a client said to you, “Section 14, Indemnification, was the best indemnification clause I have ever seen!”

-In the area of outputs, lawyers have lots of control.
+Lawyers have extensive control over outputs.
 Unfortunately, clients have scant ability or desire to evaluate that output.

-By comparison—and this is why client service is so important—attorneys have complete control over the way they treat their clients.
-And both unsophisticated and sophisticated clients can evaluate the quality of client service.
+By comparison—and this is why client service is so foundational to successfully managing client-lawyer relationships—attorneys have complete control over the way they treat their clients.
+In an era where secure client portals, rapid response times, and text updates are standard practice, both unsophisticated and sophisticated clients can easily evaluate the quality of service they receive.
 It doesn’t matter whether they dropped out of high school or earned a Ph.D., they absolutely know if they are happy or not.

-So focus on client service.
-It’s the one area where you can control the likelihood of the client returning or making a referral.
+So, focus on client service.
+It’s the one area where you have absolute control over the likelihood of the client returning or making a referral.